 Jeff Gordon- Proprietor

-Jeff developed an appreciation for the art of winemaking in the years that followed and decided to create his own brand centered on the aspects of flavor and quality that he enjoys in a glass of wine.
+Gordon developed an appreciation for the art of winemaking in the years that followed and decided to create his own brand based on the aspects of flavor and quality that he enjoys in a glass of fine wine.

-He partnered with August “Joe” Briggs in the Napa Valley as his winemaker because of his focus on producing quality-driven, small-lot wines and together with Joe’s nephew, assistant winemaker Jesse Inman, they have introduced extraordinary wines ever since.
-In 2011, Jesse took over the reigns of the Briggs brand, thus becoming primary winemaker for the Gordon brand with Joe’s continuing consultation.
+Beginning with the 2004 vintage, Gordon partnered with August “Joe” Briggs in the Napa Valley as his winemaker because of his focus on producing quality-driven, small-lot wines and together with Joe’s nephew, assistant winemaker Jesse Inman, they have introduced extraordinary wines ever since.
+In 2011, Jesse became the new part owner of August Briggs Winery and in turn was named as primary winemaker for Jeff Gordon Cellars.

 Jesse Inman- Winemaker